Ji River

 The Ji River was a former river in north-eastern China which gave its name to the towns of Jiyuan and Jinan.
-It disappeared during one of the massive Yellow River floods of 1852, as the Yellow River shifted its course from below the Shandong Peninsula to north of it.
-In the process, it overtook the Ji and assumed its bed.
+In one of the massive Yellow River floods of 1852, the Yellow River shifted its course from below the Shandong Peninsula to north of it, taking over what was then the Ji River's main channel below Dongping Lake.

 Name

-Jì is the pinyin romanization of the present-day Mandarin pronunciation of the Chinese name written 濟 in traditional characters and 济 in the simplified form used in mainland China.
+Jǐ is the pinyin romanization of the present-day Mandarin pronunciation of the Chinese name written 濟 in traditional characters and 济 in the simplified form used in mainland China.
 The river's Old Chinese pronunciation has been reconstructed as /*[ts]ˤəjʔ/ or /*ʔsliːlʔ/.
 Ancient Chinese accounts also wrote the name with the character 泲, and Lin Chuanjia considered this to be identical with the Yuan River that gave Yuanqu County its name.

 Geography

 The Ji River changed its precise course several times over the historical period before its disappearance.
 Generally, it traced its course from an origin near Jiyuan in what is now Henan Province through Shandong to the Bohai Sea.

-During the Neolithic, the Ji was probably a tributary of the Yellow River, merging with its lower course in the North China Plain.
+During the Neolithic, the Ji was probably a distributary of the Yellow River, merging with its lower course in the North China Plain.

 At some point, its flooding shifted the lower course of the Yellow River into a separate channel, while the Ji continued to occupy its earlier path.
 The two rivers ran parallel to one another under the Zhou, Qin, and Han.

-Under the Han, the Ji River's central course passed through the Great Wild Marsh (t 大野澤, s 大野泽, Dàyězé) and its mouth was in Qiansheng Commandery (千乘郡, Qiānchéng Jùn).
+Under the Han, the Ji River's central course passed through Daye Marsh (t 大野澤, s 大野泽, Dàyězé) and its mouth was in Qiansheng Commandery (千乘郡, Qiānchéng Jùn).